ATTORNEYS AT LAW

 Official Legal Resources

-For the official text of New York contract law, refer to the New York State Legislature website (N.Y.
-UCC and CPLR).
-For court procedures and forms in Columbia County, visit the Columbia County Supreme Court website.
+For the official text of New York’s contract laws, you can review the New York Uniform Commercial Code on the state legislature’s website.
+For court rules and procedures, visit the Columbia County Supreme Court website.

 Handling a Contract Case in Columbia County